Skip to content

 Glue bits of wool on to the horse’s head to make a mane, then stick or tie the head on to the tube or the bristles end of the brush (the bristles can double up as the mane).

 They can adorn with ribbons or however else they would like to dress their horse!
 When the horses are all ready, children can have running races riding their horses across the school playground.
-If you have an Assault Course with hurdles, benches or balance beams, incorporate them as “jumps” for the horses to leap over.
+If you have an Assault Course with hurdles or a set of Get Set, Go!
+Blocks, incorporate them as “jumps” for the horses to leap over.

 Another way of doing this is to get children to play at horses and riders themselves.
 In pairs, each pair will need one hula hoop.
 The “horse” stands inside the hula hoop and holds on, and the “rider” stands behind and holds on to the back of the hula hoop.
 Hold your horses, then off you go!